-In order to preserve as much local authority as allowed under the law, the City needs to amend the Zoning Code to bring the City into compliance with the "New ADU Law."
-Text Amendment 19-2 amends Chapter 17.21 of the Hermosa Beach Municipal Code for the construction of ADUs and JADUs to comply with the amended provisions of Government Code sections 65852.2 and 65852.22.
-As previously noted, failure to comply with the "New ADU Law" renders the City's ordinance regulating ADUs and JADUs null and void, thereby limiting the City to the application of the few default standards provided in Government Code sections 65852.2 and 65852.22.
+The standard process for a new ordinance to take effect takes 45-days.
+However, the current City ADU regulations do not comply with the new ADU laws; as such have been rendered null and void.
+This limits the City to the application of the few default standards provided in Government Code sections 65852.2 and 65852.22.
 The approval of ADUs and JADUs based solely on the default statutory standards, without local regulations governing height, setback, landscape, architectural review, among other things, would threaten the character of existing neighborhoods, and negatively impact property values, personal privacy, and fire safety.
-As such, staff recommends that the Planning Commission hold a public hearing and recommend approval of the below amendments to the HBMC, as required under state law.
+As such, staff is recommending the City Council adopt an urgency ordinance.
+Adoption of an urgency ordinance does require an affirmative vote of at least four of the five Council Members, but it would take effect immediately.